 It involves the use of eminent domain to condemn underwater homes‚ seize them under government authority and then turn around and sell them back to the homeowners for a more reasonable monthly payment.
 If implemented‚ such plans would specifically target homeowners who have kept current on their payments and are trying to remain in their homes.

-Our Los Angeles foreclosure defense lawyers aren’t sure whether this plan will work‚ but we are always watching the market with the best interest of homeowners in mind.
+Our Woodland Hills foreclosure defense lawyers aren’t sure whether this plan will work‚ but we are always watching the market with the best interest of homeowners in mind.